bootstrapworld/curriculum/lessons/Algebra2/exploring-linear-models/langs/en-us/slides.md

 __Based on the data for the existing 50 states (plus DC!)...__

-- What median household income would you predict, if exactly 50% of the new state's citizens had attended college?
+- What median household income would you predict, if exactly 50% of the new state's citizens had attended college?{style="font-size: 14pt"}
-- What would you predict if 20% had attended college?
+- What would you predict if 20% had attended college?{style="font-size: 14pt"}
-- If 60% had attended college?
+- If 60% had attended college?{style="font-size: 14pt"}

 @teacher{